scalableminds/webknossos/docs/datasets.md

 This may be useful when dealing with large datasets that should remain in your data center.
 [Please contact us](mailto:hello@webknossos.org) or [write a post](https://forum.image.sc/tag/webknossos), if you require any assistance with your setup.

-scalable minds also offers a dataset alignment tool called *Voxelytics Align*.
+scalable minds also offer a dataset alignment tool called *Voxelytics Align*.
 [Learn more.](https://scalableminds.com/voxelytics-align)

 ![Dataset Alignment](https://www.youtube.com/watch?v=yYauIHZcI_4)